coralogix/dhall-concourse/README.md

 > Dhall types for Concourse

+## Notice
+The project is dormant

+Profiling is now 40+ minutes, and 10+ Gi of memory, due to 6+ nested unions are not handled performantly by the Haskell reference implementation.

+## Description

 This repository includes types, default records, and functions that produce default records in the [Dhall language](https://github.com/dhall-lang/dhall-lang) which model the Concourse CI pipeline domain.
 They are based off the [Concourse CI documentation reference](https://concourse-ci.org/pipelines.html).

 This allows the user to more easily generate type-safe Concourse CI pipelines, through the use of the Dhall project's `dhall-to-yaml` tool.